SkeloGH/10steps.js/README.md

 Usage
 ==========

+1. Download and set the jQuery transfrom plugin from http://louisremi.github.com/jquery.transform.js/index.html

-var $element = $('.myClass'); // your jQuery selector <br>
+2. Change these 2 vars to fit your needs var $element = $('.myClass'); // your jQuery selector <br>
 var chosenFx = 'rollOut'; // the effect name camelCased <br>